Commercial Lawn Irrigation Rules

 To prevent future water waste, Marin Water prohibits the use of its water for irrigating any new ornamental lawn in commercial and municipal landscapes.
-This prohibition applies only to new and rehabilitated commercial and municipal areas, and not to residential properties or recreational areas.
-(Ordinance No. 459)
+This prohibition, codified as Ordinance No. 459, applies only to new and rehabilitated commercial and municipal areas, and not to residential properties or recreational areas.

 What types of commercial and municipal landscapes does the prohibition apply to?